State funerals in the United States: Jimmy Carter

-Presidential funerals not taking place in Washington
+Presidential funerals outside of Washington

+Ulysses S. Grant

 Ulysses S. Grant died on July 23, 1885, after a battle with throat cancer that had been extensively covered by the press.
 His funeral was held August 8, 1885, in New York, featuring a funeral procession of 60,000 men as well as a 30-day, nationwide period of mourning.
+President Grover Cleveland, all the living former presidents, the cabinet, and supreme court justices attended.
 People who eulogized him likened him to George Washington and Abraham Lincoln, then the nation's two greatest heroes.

+Richard Nixon

 On April 18, 1994, Richard Nixon suffered a stroke in his Park Ridge, New Jersey home and died four days later at New York Hospital–Cornell Medical Center in Manhattan.
-Despite being a former president eligible for the honor of a full state funeral, and in keeping with Nixon’s expressed personal wishes prior to his death, his family opted for a subdued funeral service on the grounds of the Richard Nixon Presidential Library and Museum in Yorba Linda, California.
+Despite being a former president eligible for the honor of a full state funeral, in keeping with Nixon’s expressed personal wishes prior to his death, his family opted for a subdued funeral service on the grounds of the Richard Nixon Presidential Library and Museum in Yorba Linda, California.
 Consensus was held by members of the Nixon family that had any events occurred at the Capitol, visitors might not be respectful towards the memory of Nixon.
 After his death, Nixon’s remains were flown to California in an Air Force jet where his body lay in repose at his presidential library from the morning of April 26 until his funeral service the following day.
 An estimated 42,000 people passed by Nixon’s casket in order to pay their respects.
 Eulogies were delivered by President Bill Clinton, former Secretary of State Henry Kissinger, Senator Bob Dole, California Governor Pete Wilson, and Reverend Billy Graham.
 Also in attendance were former Presidents Gerald Ford, Jimmy Carter, Ronald Reagan, George H. W. Bush, and their wives.
-After the funeral service concluded, Nixon was buried beside his wife Pat.
+After the funeral service concluded, Nixon was buried beside his wife Pat, who died ten months earlier.

 History of non-presidential state funerals

+Thaddeus Stevens

-The first non-presidential state funeral was for Thaddeus Stevens in 1868.
+The first non-presidential state funeral was for Rep. Thaddeus Stevens in 1868.
 When Stevens died on August 11, mourners came to his home in Washington, D.C., to pay their respects, including U.S. Senator Charles Sumner of Massachusetts.
 Stevens's remains were transported by a cavalry regiment to the Capitol where he lay in state in the rotunda on August 13, 1868, until the morning of August 14.
 After a short funeral service, Stevens's remains were taken to Lancaster, Pennsylvania, for interment.